oflynned/Snapchat-Filter/README.md

 # CS7434-Snapchat-Filter
+Paper written on this is available here: http://www.syzible.com/snapchat-filter

 3 filters for CS7434 augmented reality - face swap, glasses and moustache

 Clone the repo and create a directory in it called "resources".
 In this, you need the pre-trained face data available here: